 During these tours, not only do you learn about the architecture that made Wright famous but also about the personal drama that surrounded his tumultuous life.

 by Eileen Gunn at FamiliesGo!

 If you’re visiting Flagstaff, the Lowell Observatory offers a different kind of night out under the stars.
 The Observatory was opened 125 years ago because of the city’s high elevation and clear skies.
 In 1930 an astronomer used one of its telescopes to spot Pluto for the first time.

 A night at Lowell is family-friendly – kids are running all over the place – but definitely not kid-centric.
-The talks on any given evening are lively and interesting but the content is presented at an adult level.
+The talks on any given evening are lively and exciting, but the content is presented at an adult level.
 Plan to arrive just after dark to make the most of your evening.
-No matter how warm the day has been bundle up; because of the elevation it gets really chilly at night and you’re outside for most of the evening.
+No matter how warm the day has been bundled up, because of the elevation, it gets really chilly at night and you’re outside for most of the evening.